-Using the summary statistics wizard, enter the input data set (e.g., returns cells range in column H) into the “Time Series” tab, the starting cell into the output rang, and then click OK.
+Using the summary statistics wizard, enter the input data set (e.g., returns cells range in column H) into the “Time Series” tab, the starting cell into the output range, and then click OK.

 The generated output table is shown below.
 Please note that cells in the output table are connected to the input data sources; the Summary statistics wizard writes the formulas of each output using the labels specified in the first row of each data column.

 Examining the output table demonstrates that the distribution of the log-returns exhibits negative skew (skewed to the left) and fat-tails.
 Furthermore, the white-noise test result indicates the absence of any significant serial correlation between returns.
 In sum, these results indicate that these data can be well represented by a GARCH-type model.

 Step 3: E-GARCH Modeling

 Early on, we noted that volatility forecast(proxy EWMA) reacted differently to negative returns (downturn) than to positive ones.
 Fortunately, the exponential GARCH (E-GARCH) captures this phenomenon